Inner-Strength Training Tip #5: Be strong enough to work toward a common goal.

 So the best advice here is to always compete with yourself.

-There’s nothing that says you have to come second fiddle to her just because she’s been there longer.
+There’s nothing that says you have to come second fiddle to her.
 But there always is an element of respect that you have to be mindful of.

 Compete with yourself